 --

+Science can purify religion from error and superstition.
 Religion can purify science from idolatry and false absolutes.

 - Karol Wojtyla (Pope John Paul II)